jweatherby/jweatherby.dev/src/fixtures/posts-md/9-engineering-goals.md

 ### Business Value

 AKA value-add to the user.
 This should always be the forefront of software and product teams.
-Engineers are sometimes lose sight of this end-goal: delivering value to the end-users.
-There are many books on this topic and it is why other departments often exist (i.e. Product).
+Engineers sometimes lose sight of the end-goal, delivering value to the end-users.
+There are many books on this topic and it is why other departments often exist (i.e. Product, Project Management, Scrum).
 Product typically acts as the bridge between software and the business, or the end-users.
 They collect feedback, identify what works and what doesn’t, and use that information to strategize The Next Big Thing.
 Because value-add is directly tied with revenue and growth, it’s often the easiest to justify.
-However, in unbalanced orgs, the pendulum can swing too far in the direction of growth at all costs, and engineering’s priorities can fall behind.
+However, in unbalanced orgs, the pendulum can swing too far in growth direction, and engineering’s priorities can fall behind.

 When growth is covered by product or commercial teams, what is left for engineering to put on the table?
-That’s where you get to the meat of what engineering should be thinking of and prioritizing.
+That’s what engineering should be thinking of and prioritizing.

 ### Speed